What does the course involve?

 What do I need to wear and bring along?

 There is no need to rush out and buy the latest technical clothing, shoes etc for the beginner sessions, just come along with a pair of trainers and clothes that you feel comfortable jogging in.
 If you wish, you can also bring a drink.
-Showers and changing facilities are available at Blackstones if you require them.
+Showers and changing facilities are available at Borderville if you require them.

 During the weeks of the beginners sessions, the running leaders will give you more advice and handouts on buying the correct shoes, clothing etc. but at this stage, just come along and enjoy yourselves.